PAST & PRESENT

 The origins of Trinity House are traceable long back in history, though Henry Vlll gave them first responsibility for navigation and pilotage.
 It is a British Institution which defies logic and yet works well.
 In 1803 Parliament gave it responsibility to bring together all the services into an organisation able to control the transition from sail to steam, control the work of pilots serving coastal vessels or great liners and whose personnel, as part of their everyday work, exercise remarkable skills of shiphandling.

-Sub-commissioners were appointed for each port to draw up regulations for their own port – at Poole they at Scaplens Court in January 1803.
+Sub-commissioners were appointed for each port to draw up regulations for their own port – at Poole they at Scaplens Court (pictured left) in January 1803.
 The regulations made then retain the basic system of operation modified as necessary to suit local conditions.
 Pilots are licensed to charge by a scale of dues for services within the area from Christchurch ‘head to Peverill Point.
 The Pilots are self-employed and independent.
 They make their own employment rules but must be within the many regulations for prevention of collision at sea, the law of the land, local harbour bye laws and Trinity House regulations.

 If a vessel requires a pilot one must be available, at any time, on any day.
 The pilots must therefore organise themselves on a round the clock basis.
 Time on and off, holidays, sickness must all be accommodated.
 There are no temporary pilots to cover, they must all be licensed.
 To reach the ships pilots must have boats, similarly available at all times The Pilots therefore have responsibility for the boats and crews.